 Using random forest analysis on the Washington D.C. crime statistics and real estate data, we uncovered a predictive relationship for sidewalk accessibility that is better than random chance.
 The Washington D.C.
 Department of Transportation reported that even with initiatives in place that prioritize pedestrian mobility, there is still a $27 million backlog on sidewalk repairs [6].
 With the methods we outline here, Washington D.C. will be better able to anticipate sidewalk repairs and better allocate resources to minimize these large backlogs.
 Additionally, simple repairs can increase the accessibility of the city, resulting in better public health, environmental health, and economic health.

 In the spirit of reproducibility, we have utilized publicly available datasets that are updated regularly.
-While “Project Sidewalk” has only managed to asses the sidewalk of Washington D.C., our methods here have shown that just by using housing prices and crime statistics, we are able to statistically predict problem sidewalks better than chance.
+While “Project Sidewalk” has only managed to asses the sidewalk of Washington D.C., our methods here have shown that just by using housing prices and crime statistics, we are able to statistically predict problem sidewalks better than random chance.
 Other cities can reproduce similar results with the local crime and real estate pricing for their area.
-In this respect, we advocate for increased efficiency by promoting a proactive attitude toward infrastructure repair, instead of the current reactive system. , the analysis completed here .
-Currently, the reactive system in place is sing our methods and the recommendations can be applied at any budget.
+In this respect, we advocate for increased efficiency by promoting a proactive attitude toward infrastructure repair, instead of the current reactive system.
+Furthermore, the analysis completed here can be completed at low costs.
+Currently, the reactive system in place is expensive, whereas, using our methods are low cost and the recommendations can be applied at any budget.

 5.1 Future Work